jackdesert/whatwasthatword/README.md

   * Fix bug where deleting a word change
     - where / is / my / coat
     - delete "my"
+  * Either all single or all double quotes

   * Clean Python